Compare Texas Solar Buyback Plans

 Does Texas Buyback Solar Energy?

 Texas is a leader in renewable energy, evident in its solar buyback or net metering program.
-This program is designed to incentivize homeowners who install solar panels on their rooftops by offering compensation for the excess electricity their systems generate and feed back into the grid.
+This program is designed to incentivize homeowners who install solar panels on their rooftops by offering compensation for the excess solar energy their systems generate and feed back into the grid.

-When your solar panels produce more electricity than your household consumes, the surplus is redirected to the grid.
-In return, you receive bill credits or cash payments through a "buyback" electric plan, effectively reducing your overall energy costs.
+When your solar panels produce more electricity than your household consumes, the excess solar power is redirected to the grid.
+In return, you receive bill credits or cash payments through a “buyback” electric plan, effectively reducing your overall energy costs.

 You must select a specific plan in order to receive credits.
 To enroll in a “buyback” plan with a retail supplier, customers must have an interconnection agreement in place with the utility company first and have an interval meter installed.